cosmos/interchain-attestation/docs/docs/architecture/sidecar.md

 The sidecar is configured by the validator to connect to counterparty chains and will run in the background to continuously fetch and generate attestations.

-The sidecar is implemented as a CLI binary that can perform multiple tasks, such as setting up signing keys, creating validator registration files, and starting the attestation process.
+The sidecar is implemented as a CLI binary that can perform multiple tasks, such as setting up an IBC connection and starting the attestation process.

 In addition, the sidecar also enables relaying of IBC packets (exact capabilities TBD).